j2udev/kruise/README.md

 Please enter your password for the private-registry.com container registry: *** Please confirm your password: *** secret/custom-image-pull-secret created
-Please enter your username for the custom-helm-repo Helm repository: foo Please enter your password for the custom-helm-repo Helm repository: *** Please confirm your password: ***
+Please enter your username for the private Helm repository: foo Please enter your password for the private Helm repository: *** Please confirm your password: ***
 Hang tight while we grab the latest from your chart repositories...
-...Successfully got an update from the "custom-helm-repo" chart repository Update Complete. ⎈Happy Helming!⎈
+...Successfully got an update from the "private" chart repository Update Complete. ⎈Happy Helming!⎈
 ```